googleads/googleads-java-lib/README.md

      in the resources directory.
 This distribution includes an example configuration for log4j named "log4j.properties".

+## How do I enable compression?

+First, add an entry to your `ads.properties` file for each API you plan to use.

+    # AdWords
+    api.adwords.useCompression=true
+    # DFP
+    api.dfp.useCompression=true
+    # DFA
+    api.dfa.useCompression=true

+If using JaxWs, then no further steps are required.

+If using Axis, then no further steps are required unless you are setting the `axis.ClientConfigFile` system property.
+If you are setting `axis.ClientConfigFile` to your own custom WSDD file and you want to use compression, please ensure that the `http` transport defined in your WSDD supports compression.

 ## Using a proxy

 It is recommended that the user set JVM arguments to configure this application